Euboea

 In 432 BC the Euboean colonies in Halkidiki rebelled from the Athenian Alliance and their citizens under the Macedonian king Perdikas were gathered in Olinthos.
 These rebels, against whom Athens marched, were assisted by the town of Corinth.
 This caused the pretense to drive to war the democratic town of Athens against the Peloponnesian town of Sparta, which was ruled with Oligarchy.
 At first, Halkidians were on the side of the Athenians, with a lot of desertions though.
 In the end, they were sided with the Spartans.
 Losing the war, Athens also lost Euboea which then met the worst allies than the former ones.

-The Macedonian Sovereignty
+Macedonian Sovereignty

-The dream of the Macedonian king Philip the 2nd to unite all the Greek towns included Halkida and the rest towns of Euboea.
+The dream of the Macedonian king Philip the 2nd to unite all the Greek towns including Halkida and the rest towns of Euboea.
 Philip created polar supports in Euboea, which used to be on the side of Athens, thus some Euboean leaders decided to be in favor of the new, coming from the North, powerful king.
 Having as a leader the Halkidian Kallias, Euboea followed an extravagant, changeable policy, being at first in favor of Macedonians and then on the side of Athens, a strategy that drove them to defeat in the battle of Heronia in 338 BC.
 Halkida became the naval base of Macedonians and was fortified.
 Since then Euboea’s relations with Macedonia remained remarkably good.
 Alexander’s teacher, philosopher Aristotle, because of this good relation with Macedonians and because his mother came from Stagira, which was Halkida’s colony, decided to abandon Athens, because of the widely spread among the citizens of Athens anti – Macedonian attitude and settled in Halkida, where he died in 322 BC, working on the strange phenomenon of the tide of Evripus.

 During the Second Macedonian War (205-171 BC) among other events, the occupation of Euboea from the Romans under the command of General Gaios Klaudios Kentonas and the disaster of Oreos in North Euboea, Halkida and Eretria were also included.
 These of high historical importance towns were literally leveled and almost none citizen remained alive.
 This horrifying cruelty caused the reaction of the Senate, that sent to Euboea in 194 BC General Flaminius.
 He ruled Euboea adopting a flexible, diplomatic manner since he retracted the Roman Guards and declared Euboea’s liberation, placing governors who were in favor of the Romans though.
 When Flaminius left, new anti-Roman movements took place in Euboea.
 In 146 BC Euboea was destroyed once again by the Romans, because of their support offered to the Archaic Federation against Rome.
 Then was the beginning of the era of the absolute Roman domination in Euboea.
 The attempt of the king of Pondos, Mithridates, to conquer Halkida fails, because of the most powerful General Syllas.